iandorsey00/geodata/README.md

 Universes specify *what type of geographies* to display.

-Currently, there are two options for universes.
+Currently, there are three options for universes.

+    states+
+    counties+
     places+
-    counties+

-They can be aliased to `p+` and `c+`.
+They can be aliased to `s+`, `c+`, and `p+`, respectively.
 They tell geodata to display places and counties, respectively.
 As you can see, universes must always be followed by a plus sign `+`.

 #### Groups